 Usually not unless you are about to receive the inheritance.

-Prenuptial Agreements are not legally binding in the UK but are considered to be pursuasive for the judge to exercise discretion in deciding the financial settlement by giving weight to the pre nupital agreement.
-Pre-Nups, Post Nups and Pre-civil registration agreements cannot exclude the authority of the Court when dealing with financial issues when a marriage or civil partnership irretrievably breaks down.
-When divorce arises, the court has discretionary powers to distribute assets as the Judge sees is in the best interest of the parties/children/individual circumstances.
-The prenuptial agreement which has been entered into fairly and after taking appropriate legal advice may have persuasive authority for the judge to exercise discretion and give weight to the same in distribution of assets.
+Prenuptial Agreements are not legally binding in the UK, but are considered persuasive for a judge to exercise discretion in deciding the financial settlement, giving weight to the prenuptial agreement.
+Pre-Nups, Post-Nups and Pre-Civil Registration Agreements cannot exclude the Court's authority to deal with financial issues arising from a marriage or civil partnership that irretrievably breaks down.
+When divorce arises, the court has discretionary powers to distribute assets as the Judge sees fit in the best interest of the parties/children/individual circumstances.
+The prenuptial agreement, which has been entered into fairly and after taking appropriate legal advice, may have persuasive authority for the judge to exercise discretion and give it weight in the distribution of assets.

-The caveat is that while UK courts will recognise prenuptial agreements, they also still have the ultimate discretion to ignore any agreement reached if the agreement is deemed to be unfair to any children of the marriage.
+The caveat is that while UK courts will recognise prenuptial agreements, they also retain the ultimate discretion to ignore any agreement reached if it is deemed unfair to any children of the marriage.

 You can go to court to get the financial settlement altered.

-You can go to court to ask them to change the maintenance order to reflect your circumstances.
+You can go to court to ask for a change to the maintenance order to reflect your circumstances.
 For example, you might do this if you lose your job and cannot find another one.

 It is possible to reopen a divorce financial settlement, but extremely rare.
-In most circumstances, once a financial settlement has been officially recorded in the form of a consent order, the financial ties between the divorcing couple are broken and neither of them will be entitled to make financial claims in the future.
+In most circumstances, once a financial settlement is officially recorded as a consent order, the financial ties between the divorcing couple are broken, and neither will be entitled to make any future financial claims.

-However, a precedent set during the case of Barder vs Barder (1987) means that a court may allow a financial settlement to be reopened if something later happens that alters the principle on which the original consent order was made.
+However, a precedent set in the case of Barder vs Barder (1987) means that a court may reopen a financial settlement if something later occurs that alters the principle on which the original consent order was made.

 Before the court will agree to reopen a settlement, four key factors need to be satisfied: